epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 | 12 | Talkative Best Friend |1004         | 0.0726    | 0.1575   | -0.1672     | 0.0001    |
 | 13 | Detective Woman |148          | 0.0511    | 0.134    | 0.3182      | 0.0027    |

+One could wonder: why not try a matched study on both personas and genres?
+This could maybe lead to new incredible findings!
+Well, it turns out to give the exact same results.
+The same personas and the same questions remain relevant.
+So, for the sake of conciseness, we omit this table!

 #### MIRROR, MIRROR ON THE WALL, WHO IS THE MOST ACCURATE OF ALL?
 ###### or why using GPT 3.5 may be a bad idea

 By considering ethics in our project, we aim to highlight ethical dilemmas and recognize the limitations, implications, and biases in our use of data.
+Love might not conquer all after all!
 First, considering the fairness of our study, we can critique film databases, emphasizing flaws such as sexism and a lack of ethnic diversity.
-Sexism can be explained by the fact that most producers, writers, cinematographers, and editors are men, leading to caricatural representations of women.
-Similarly, the lack of diversity results in an overrepresentation of Western and white individuals.
+Sexism can be explained by the fact that most producers, writers, cinematographers, and editors are men, leading to sometimes caricatural representations of women.
+Similarly, the lack of diversity results in an overrepresentation of western and white individuals.
 This correlation is evident not only on screen but also among those who participate in the film evaluation process through voting.
 In the article "Gender, writing and ranking in review forums: a case study of the IMDb" (Otterbacher, 2013), significant gender-based differences in critics' activity become apparent.
 Male critics show a stronger involvement compared to their female counterparts (with an average five times higher for men), and male comments are more appreciated by users.
 IMDb thus appears as a platform demonstrating a distinctly masculine orientation.

 A second critical point in our data concerns the use of GPT.
 GPT provided us with results of highly variable quality for the films we were able to verify.
 A significant portion of the responses is indeed subject for debate because some movies focus on multiple love stories or only have romance as a subplot.
-Some responses are not necessarily incorrect but up for debate.
+Some responses are not necessarily incorrect but simply up for debate.
 The answers are allowed only to consist of yes or no, instead some responses are context dependent.
 Thus, our answers may be considered inconsistent and unreliable for drawing real conclusions.
 An additional point to add to our ethical considerations is that our GPT-based responses required the use of servers and thus the consumption of resources.
 The last point is that since our project is about movies, if we were to keep up with more recent data (the data collection was stopped in 2012), it would pose a sustainability issue as the dataset and research would constantly need to be updated.

 #### HOW CAN WE MAKE THE PERFECT ROMANCE MOVIE?
 ###### or turns out, it's not that easy

 We all know romance movies and their clichés.
-We like them to be what we expect.
-But maybe that's not all.
+We like them to be what we expect, but maybe not always.
 Maybe it isn't enough to know the tropes, the archetypes for the personas, the timing, the associated genres…

 Predicting the ending of a movie is easier than predicting its success!
 Even if we explain at best 26% of the variance of the ratings, we can't explain it all.
-There may be no universal perfect love story.
-Everyone loves a different plot at a different time, and that's actually not so surprising.
+Maybe the last bit is explained by magic or maybe there is simply  no universal perfect love story.
+Everyone loves a different plot at a different time, and that's not  actually so surprising!
 People and their tastes are difficult to anticipate, and that doesn’t mean that what we’ve found is unfruitful!

 As for the results, a small summary seems necessary :
 - Love triangles and weddings stopped at the altar tend to annoy the audience.
 They are very common, and perhaps became boring?